sass/sass-site/source/documentation/modules/string.md

 {% endfunction %}

 {% function 'string.unquote($string)', 'unquote($string)', 'returns:string' %}
-  {% markdown %}
   Returns `$string` as an unquoted string.
 This can produce strings that aren't valid CSS, so use with caution.
-  {% endmarkdown %}

   {% codeExample 'unquote', false %}
     @debug string.unquote("Helvetica"); // Helvetica